mluerig/nymphalid-phenomics/README.md

 ### Download data

-A sample of raw images to demonstrate the segmentation step, as well as all segmentation masks for the feature extraction step, and all primary tabular and meta-data are available via Zenodo: [https://doi.org/10.5281/zenodo.17214905](https://doi.org/10.5281/zenodo.17214905).
+A sample of raw images to demonstrate the segmentation step, as well as all segmentation masks for the feature extraction step, and all primary tabular and meta-data are available here: [https://doi.org/10.5281/zenodo.17214905](https://doi.org/10.5281/zenodo.17214905).

 **Structure:**
 - `data_raw/`